Michael Hyatt home

 Photography Bio

-My interest in photography began in 1968 after seeing the work of Walker Evans, Dorothea Lange and Henri Cartier-Bresson.
+My interest in photography began in 1968 after seeing the work of Walker Evans, Dorothea Lange, W. Eugene Smith and Henri Cartier-Bresson.
 This led to a very active eleven-year period doing street photography in Boston and Los Angeles.
 Portfolios from this period focus on the Italian neighborhood in Boston, and the residents and transients in, and nearby, the Chapman Hotel at the corner of 5th & Wall Street - Los Angeles.

-Since 1969 my photographs have appeared in newspaper and magazine articles and reviews, calendars, music collections, catalogs, on postcards, in the Lucky 13 Box Set of X Postcards, in the 1986 documentary film about X titled The Unheard Music, and in the books Beyond and Back – The Story of X by f Stop Fitzgerald and Chris Morris, The Pleasures of Jazz by Leonard Feather, and Tough Company by Tom Russell and Charles Bukowski.
-Numerous one-man and group photography shows in Arizona, California, Maryland, Montana, New Jersey, Colorado and Ireland have included my work.
-Locations in Tucson where my photographs, postcards and books can be purchased include Obsidian Gallery, Bohemia Artisans Emporium, El Ojito Springs Center of Creativity, Antigone Books and Hotel Congress.
-My photographic works are also available for purchase through mail order.
-For more info, check out the Photography section of my site.
+Since 1969, my work has appeared in newspaper and magazine articles and reviews, Gallery 1331 calendars, music collections, catalogs, on postcards, in the Lucky 13 Box Set of X Postcards, and in the 1986 documentary film about X titled The Unheard Music.
+Books that have included my photographs are Beyond and Back - The Story of X by f Stop Fitzgerald and Chris Morris (cover image), The Pleasures of Jazz by Leonard Feather, Tough Company by Tom Russell and Charles Bukowski, The Practice of Global Citizenship by Luis Cabrera (cover image), A Voice in the Box - My Life in Radio by Bob Edwards and Under the Big Black Sun by John Doe with Tom DeSavia.
+Numerous one-man and group photography shows in Arizona, Mexico, California, Maryland, Nebraska, Montana, Rhode Island, New Jersey, Colorado and Ireland have featured my work, including the exhibition A World Separated by Borders at Museo de Arte de Sonora in Hermosillo, Mexico March - June 2016.
+Three trips to Cuba since 2012 have produced winning photographs in Street Photography competitions in Los Angeles and Italy.

 Books that feature my photographs: